 We will be hosting the Annual Meeting live via the internet.
 You will not be able to attend the Annual Meeting in person.
 Any shareholder can listen to and participate in the Annual Meeting live via the internet at www.virtualshareholdermeeting.com/VCEL2022.
 Our Board annually considers the appropriate format of our annual meeting and this year has decided to again hold a virtual annual meeting due to the ongoing COVID-19 global pandemic.
 In addition, we intend the virtual meeting format to provide shareholders with a similar level of transparency to the traditional in-person meeting format and we will take steps to ensure such an experience.
-Our shareholders will be afforded the same opportunities to participate at the Annual Meeting as they would at an in-person annual meeting of shareholders.
-Our Annual Meeting will allow shareholders to submit questions and comments during the meeting.
-After the meeting, we will spend 15 minutes answering shareholder guestions that comply with the meeting rules of conduct, which will be posted on the virtual meeting web portal.
+Our shareholders will be afforded the same opportunities to participate at the Annual Meeting as they would at an in-person annual meeting, we will spend 15 minutes answering shareholder questions that comply with the meeting rules of conduct, which will be posted on the virtual meeting web portal.
 If we receive substantially similar questions, we will group such questions together and provide a single response to avoid repetition.